-Steps to move files from one Google drive account to another:
+Steps to move files from one Google Drive account to another:

 - Go to your primary (sender ) Google Drive account.

-- Right click on the selection, Organize > Move and select the New Folder from the list.
+- Right-click on the selection, Organize > Move, and select the New Folder from the list.

 2- Setup sharing option on new Folder:

-After organizing all data in one folder, it is time to setup sharing for another (receiver) account.
+After organizing all data in one folder, it is time to set up sharing for another (receiver) account.

 - Go to the folder you want to share.